Caesarean section is an operation in which a baby is delivered via an abdominal incision.

-Category 1 and 2 describe unplanned (or emergency) caesarean sections.
+Categories 1 and 2 describe unplanned (or emergency) caesarean sections.
 For a category 1 section a decision to delivery interval (DDI) of 30 minutes is targeted.
 A DDI of 75 minutes is targeted for category 2 sections (note these are overall obstetric unit audit targets and not necessarily appropriate for every individual case).

 A caesarean section requires excellent teamwork between obstetricians, anaesthetics, midwives, theatre nurses and neonatologists.

-Urinary catheter: A urinary catheter should be placed, particularly in patients undergoing regional anaesthesia.
+Urinary catheter: a urinary catheter should be placed, particularly in patients undergoing regional anaesthesia.

 Regional anaesthesia is the preferred method.
 It has been found to be safer for both mother and baby when compared to general anaesthesia.

-Some patients require a general anaesthesia.
+Some patients require general anaesthesia.
 Clinicians have to be aware of the risk of failed intubation and aspiration pneumonitis.
 PPIs / H2 receptor antagonists should be offered prior to GA to reduce the risk of aspiration pneumonitis.